pwhermanson/heyspex/README.md

 ---

-*Hey Spex.
-Spec-driven development for solo devs.*
+_Hey Spex.
+Spec-driven development for solo devs._

+## Tooling Warnings

+Linting is run with `TSESTREE_NO_TS_VERSION_WARNING=1` to suppress a typescript-estree notice about TypeScript 5.9.2.
+Remove that env var after bumping the parser to a version that officially supports our TS release.